-Releases are used to draw and fire the bow using precision mechanical devices.
+Used to draw and fire the bow using precision mechanical devices.
 These take the load off your fingers and release the strong more evenly to create a better overall shot consistency.

 Of course, you can shoot other bows with a mechanical release and some compound bow hunters shoot with their fingers.
 In general, though, a modern release with a good compound bow guarantees a much higher quality shot.

-Advanced sights can be used to compensate for range, windage, and other factors.
+Can be used to compensate for range, windage, and other factors.
 Compound bows are generally built with attachment points for precision sights such as the very fancy auto-ranging Garmin A1 digital sight.

 Advanced sights can compensate for different distances or you can have more than one pin set to ensure accuracy from a wide variety of distances without the guesswork of a traditional bow.

-Draw length can be adjusted on most compound bows to accommodate many hunters.
+Can be adjusted on most compound bows to accommodate many hunters.
 Most people’s draw length will be between 26 -30 inches though yours may vary if you’re particularly tall (or short) or if you have unusually long (or short) arms.

 Note: Traditional bows can generally be drawn to almost any length as well.
 The further you draw them, the more the draw weight will increase.
 Both compounds and traditional bows should not be overdrawn.